Orthogonal polynomials of several variables: Other orthogonal polynomials of several variables

 \subsection{Sobolev orthogonal polynomials}

-Despite extensive studies of Sobolev orthogonal polynomials in one variable, there are few results in several variables until now and what are known is mostly on the unit ball $\BB^d$.
-Let $\CH_n^d$ be the space of harmonic polynomials of degree $n$ as in Subsection \ref{sec:harmonics} and let $\CV_n^d(W_\mu)$ denote the space of orthogonal polynomials on $\BB^d$ with respect to $W_\mu(x) = (1-\|x\|^2)^{\mu}$, which differs from \eqref{ball-weight} by a shift of $1/2$ in the index.
+Despite extensive studies of Sobolev orthogonal polynomials in one variable, there are few results in several variables until now, and what is known is mostly on the unit ball $\BB^d$.
+Let $\CH_n^d$ be the space of harmonic polynomials of degree $n$ as in \S\ref{sec:harmonics} and let $\CV_n^d(W_\mu)$ denote the space of orthogonal polynomials on $\BB^d$ with respect to $W_\mu(x) := (1-\|x\|^2)^{\mu}$, which differs from \eqref{ball-weight} by a shift of $\half$ in the index. \paragraph{First family on $\BB^d$}\quad Let $\Delta := \partial_1^2 + \ldots + \partial_d^2$ be the Laplace operator.
+Define the inner product on the unit ball $\BB^d$ by